Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 public int getBadgeCount()

 // Returns the notification priority from the remote message.
-// Check out the firebase documentation here (https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages#notificationpriority) public int getNotificationPriority()
+// For more information, please read the Firebase documentation (https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages#notificationpriority) public int getNotificationPriority()

-// Returns the channel Id from the remote message. public String getChannelId()
+// Returns the channel ID from the remote message. public String getChannelId()

 // Returns the icon string from the remote message.
 // The icon string represents the drawable resource name in the app. public String getIcon()

-// Returns the image url from the remote message.
+// Returns the image URL from the remote message.
-// The icon string represents the drawable resource name in the app. public String getImageUrl()
+// The image URL represents the ??? in the app. public String getImageUrl()

 // Returns the data map from the remote message. public Map<String, String> getData()

 // Returns an ActionType object which represents the type of action which needs to be performed on push notification interaction.
-// Check the ActionType enum definition below. public ActionType getActionType()
+// More information about the ActionType enum definition can be found in the ActionType section below. public ActionType getActionType()

-// Returns a String action uri which is used to direct the push notification interaction. public String getActionUri()
+// Returns the action URI as a string.
+The action URI is used to direct the push notification interaction. public String getActionUri()

 // Returns a list of ActionButtons.
-Check the ActionButtons class definition below public List<ActionButton> getActionButtons()
+More information about the ActionButtons class definition can be found in the ActionButtons section below. public List<ActionButton> getActionButtons()
 ```

-**Internal Classes and Enums**
+**Internal classes and enums**

 **ActionType**